Nadeeshan96/nadeeshan96.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Active open-source contributor.
-Member of the [Ballerina programming language](https://ballerina.io/) team.
+Research interests: __machine learning, deep learning, reinforcement learning, data mining, optimization, signal processing__

-Responsible mainly for the Ballerina runtime, JVM bytecode generation, intermediate representation (IR) optimization.
+Open-source contributor.
+Was a member of the [Ballerina programming language](https://ballerina.io/) team; responsible mainly for the Ballerina runtime, code generation, and optimization.

-I am a graduate from University of Moratuwa, Sri Lanka specialized in Electronic and Telecommunication Engineering.
-Throughout my undergraduate studies and subsequent research, my focus has centered on signal processing, machine learning, optimization, and algorithms.
+Graduate from University of Moratuwa, Sri Lanka specialized in <a href='https://ent.uom.lk/'>Electronic and Telecommunication Engineering</a>.

 __I am passionate about improving my knowledge, conducting research, and using my experience to enhance the value of my work and have a positive impact on real-world applications.__